agentmodels/agentmodels.org/chapters/3-agents-as-programs.md

 For example, suppose Tom is choosing between restaurants and all he cares about is eating pizza.
 There's an Italian restaurant and a French restaurant.
 Tom would be quite happy to choose the French restaurant if it offered pizza.
 Since it does *not* offer pizza, Tom will choose the Italian (which does).

 While this problem is trivial, we formalize it to illustrate the notation.
 We suppose Tom selects an action $$a \in A$$ from the set of all actions.
 The actions in this case are {"eat at Italian restaurant", "eat at French restaurant"}.
 The consequences of an action are represented by a transition function $$T \colon S \times A \to S$$ from state-action pairs to states.
 In our example, the relevant *state* is whether or not Tom gets his pizza.
-Tom's preferences are represented by a real-valued utility function $$U \colon S \to R$$, [TODO can we make this math-style "R" in the latex?] which indicates the relative preferableness of each state.
+Tom's preferences are represented by a real-valued utility function $$U \colon S \to \mathbb{R}$$, which indicates the relative preferableness of each state.

 Tom's *decision rule* is to take action $$a$$ such that: